 Wanting to return to a more computationally focused research topic, he decided to shift his focus entirely to quantum computing.
 He volunteered part-time at IBMQ Research South Africa, working on introductory quantum chemistry problems before ultimately committing to a full-time PhD in quantum machine learning under the supervision of Prof. Francesco Petruccione at Stellenbosch University.

 Outside of research, Donovan is a passionate football fan and an amateur field hockey player.
-He also occasionally plays chess and squash.
-And above all, he absolutely loves ice cream.
+He also occasionally plays piano, squash, and chess.
+Donovan absolutely loves ice cream.

 Workshops and Conferences: